Target Co. (NYSE:TGT) Shares Sold by IRON Financial LLC

-IRON Financial LLC lessened its position in shares of Target Co.
-(NYSE:TGT – Free Report) by 4.0% in the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 1,818 shares of the retailer’s stock after selling 76 shares during the quarter.
-IRON Financial LLC’s holdings in Target were worth $259,000 at the end of the most recent quarter.
+IRON Financial LLC trimmed its position in Target Co.
+(NYSE:TGT – Free Report) by 4.0% in the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 1,818 shares of the retailer’s stock after selling 76 shares during the period.
+IRON Financial LLC’s holdings in Target were worth $259,000 as of its most recent filing with the Securities & Exchange Commission.

 Target (NYSE:TGT – Get Free Report) last posted its quarterly earnings results on Tuesday, March 5th.
-The retailer reported $2.98 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.41 by $0.57.
-The business had revenue of $31.47 billion for the quarter, compared to analyst estimates of $31.83 billion.
-Target had a return on equity of 33.41% and a net margin of 3.85%.
-The business’s revenue was up 1.6% compared to the same quarter last year.
-During the same period in the prior year, the company posted $1.89 EPS.
-Analysts forecast that Target Co. will post 9.39 EPS for the current fiscal year.
+The retailer reported $2.98 earnings per share for the quarter, topping analysts’ consensus estimates of $2.41 by $0.57.
+The firm had revenue of $31.47 billion for the quarter, compared to analyst estimates of $31.83 billion.
+Target had a net margin of 3.85% and a return on equity of 33.41%.
+Target’s quarterly revenue was up 1.6% on a year-over-year basis.
+During the same period in the previous year, the business posted $1.89 earnings per share.
+Equities analysts predict that Target Co. will post 9.39 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, June 10th.
-Investors of record on Wednesday, May 15th will be paid a dividend of $1.10 per share.
-The ex-dividend date is Tuesday, May 14th.
+The company also recently announced a quarterly dividend, which will be paid on Monday, June 10th.
+Shareholders of record on Wednesday, May 15th will be paid a dividend of $1.10 per share.
 This represents a $4.40 dividend on an annualized basis and a yield of 2.48%.
-Target’s payout ratio is currently 49.27%.
+The ex-dividend date of this dividend is Tuesday, May 14th.
+Target’s dividend payout ratio (DPR) is presently 49.27%.

 Target Corporation operates as a general merchandise retailer in the United States.
 The company offers apparel for women, men, boys, girls, toddlers, and infants and newborns, as well as jewelry, accessories, and shoes; and beauty and personal care, baby gear, cleaning, paper products, and pet supplies.